 - Chips and Fresh Salsas: I’m particularly partial to fresh, homemade Salsa Verde with salty tortilla chips!

-- Dainty appetizers: Deviled Eggs and Bacon Wrapped Shrimp are my favorite pairings!
+- Dainty appetizers: Crabmeat Deviled Eggs and Bacon Wrapped Shrimp are my favorite pairings!

-- Light Summer Salads: A fresh Caprese Salad drizzled with balsamic works wonderfully!
+- Light Summer Salads: A fresh Caprese Salad drizzled with balsamic or No Mayo Herb Potato Salad get my votes.

-- Quiche: Try a crustless quiche if you want to keep things light and healthy!
+- Breakfast Casseroles: Try a crustless quiche or french toasts if you want to serve this for brunch.

 Fresh, fabulous and packed with ALL the flavor, this Strawberry Salad with mint vinaigrette NEEDS to grace your table.
 Do it and make boring, bland salads a thing of the past!